 - Buggies Welcome

 Following the Government announcement on June 23 that museums and galleries can start to reopen from July 4 at the earliest, we are working to re-open our venues in a way that is safe for visitors and staff.

 Safety is a key priority for the council and as soon as we have confirmed dates for when and how we will reopen we will share this information.

 Visit Bantock House Museum and explore the history of Wolverhampton and its people in the period settings of the former Bantock family home.

 Complete with carved oak panelled rooms, decorative glass, tiles and period furnishings inspired by the Arts and Crafts movement, lives are revealed alongside displays of locally made enamels, japanned ware, jewellery, toys, dolls and Pre-Raphaelite paintings.

 Younger visitors are well catered for with activities throughout the house.

-With views over the Dutch Garden, the popular courtyard café serves homemade food, drinks and ice creams, while the museum shop has a range of cards, gifts and traditional children’s toys.
+With views over the Dutch Garden, the popular courtyard café serves homemade food, drinks and ice creams.
+Free onsite parking available.

 You can view our latest exhibitions and events brochure online at ISSUU.COM